Static (DC Comics): Return to Dakota

 Virgil finally decides to see his family again after learning that a deadly virus has been infecting citizens of Dakota, including Sharon.
 After returning home, Virgil reunites with his family as well as Frieda, and learns that his girlfriend Madison has left him during his absence.
 He discovers that whoever created the virus is also selling limited supplies of the vaccine, and attacks the lab where it is being made.
 Upon breaking into the facility, Static is surprised and knocked out by Holocaust.

 After refusing to help Holocaust in his pursuits, Static is imprisoned in a specialized containment unit alongside Aquagirl, Wonder Girl, and Bombshell.
 Holocaust informs the heroes that he plans to kill them and weaponize their abilities to sell them, but is ambushed by the rest of the Titans before this can happen.
 Holocaust easily defeats them, only to be confronted by Cyborg, who has recruited former Titans Kid Flash and Superboy.

-The three are able to hold off Holocaust long enough for Virgil and the others to escape, and ultimately the combined might of all ten Teen Titans is enough to defeat the villain once and for all.
-After this, Virgil reconciles with Frieda and tells her that he has tricked his family into believing that he has taken part in a lengthy quantum physics fellowship, thus giving him an excuse to live in San Francisco with the rest of the Titans.
+The three hold off Holocaust long enough for Virgil and the others to escape, and ultimately the combined might of all ten Teen Titans is enough to defeat the villain once and for all.
+After this, Virgil reconciles with Frieda and tells her that he has tricked his family into believing that he has taken part in a quantum physics fellowship, thus giving him an excuse to live in San Francisco with the rest of the Titans.
 He also makes one last attempt to win back Madison, but she silently rejects him.
-After this, Virgil and the other Titans decide to head home, now with Superboy and Kid Flash as members again.
+After this, Virgil and the other Titans decide to head home, with Superboy and Kid Flash as members again.

 After a mission to another dimension to rescue Raven, Virgil returns home to find that he no longer has his powers.
 Furious and scared over his situation, as well as his inability to help Miss Martian awaken from her coma, Virgil attempts to leave the Tower and return to Dakota.
-He is stopped by Cyborg, who tells Virgil that he will be of no help to anyone back home without his abilities, and tells him that he has arranged for Virgil to be taken to Cadmus Labs to find a way to get his powers back.
+He is stopped by Cyborg, who tells Virgil that he will be of no help to anyone back home without his abilities, and tells him that he has arranged for Virgil to be taken to Project Cadmus to find a way to get his powers back.
 Superboy offers to travel to Cadmus to support his friend, but Virgil tells him that the Titans need him now.
 Following a farewell breakfast, Static leaves for Cadmus, with Wonder Girl assuring him that he will always have a place on the team.

-During the events of Flashpoint, Barry Allen accidentally alters history after a battle with Professor Zoom.
-In the newly created reality, Static is shown back in-costume with his powers restored.